Are You Cut Out To Be Self-Employed?

 Take the recent pandemic as a reality-check example.
 How many small businesses took a hit and how many of those small businesses went under!

-I couldn’t possibly even guess at this number world-wide, but I know there were approximately 250,000 small businesses faced closure here in the UK [source].
+I couldn’t possibly even guess at this number world-wide, but I know there were approximately 250,000 small businesses that faced closure here in the UK [source].

 Those businesses were mainly in the retail, hospitality and entertainment industry, but other smaller businesses such as hairdressers, beauty therapists and other solo-owned small shops also had to close their doors for months.